elizabeth-millicanbxsy/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance robustness and evolvability."

 In more detail, this quote emphasizes that trying to optimize code too early in the development process can often lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's better to write code that is straightforward and easy to understand initially, then refine and optimize specific parts based on data-driven performance measurements.
 This approach ensures a cleaner, more sustainable software project over the long term.

+# 2024-03-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks."

+In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code.
+It's often better to prioritize simplicity and readability initially, as it enhances code quality and reduces potential bugs.
+Only when a piece of software is fully functional and you have concrete evidence of where performance lags should you focus on optimizing specific parts of your codebase.